antantonton/planista/README.md

 # Planista

-Calculator tool for planning characters in the game [Lanista](https://beta.lanista.se/).
+Calculator tool for planning characters in the game [Lanista](https://beta.lanista.se/) using data fetched from Lanistas external API.

 ## Development server